Jorge Siega

-Jorge Siega (born Brazil) is a former Brazilian-American football (soccer) forward who spent eight seasons in the North American Soccer League, seven with the New York Cosmos.
+Jorge Siega (born Brazil) is a Brazilian-American former football (soccer) forward who spent eight seasons in the North American Soccer League, seven with the New York Cosmos.
 He also earned eight caps with the U.S. national team in 1973.

 NASL

 Siega joined the Washington Whips of the North American Soccer League (NASL) in 1968.
 The Whips folded at the end of the season and Siega moved to the German-Hungarians of the German American Soccer League.
 In 1971, he was the first player signed by the expansion New York Cosmos.
 He was a second team All Star in 1971 and 1972 and continued with the Cosmos through the 1976 season.

 National team

 Siega earned his first cap on March 17, 1973, in a 4–0 loss to Bermuda.
 He went on to play a total of eight games with the national team in 1973.
 His last came in a 3–1 loss to Israel on November 13, 1973.